reicollamat/laravel_sams/README.md

-## Commands Used
+## To run the Web Application
-- to truncate a database and create the default user
+- Be sure to download all the prerequisite down below
-    - php artisan migrate:refresh --seed
+- All composer package & npm modules installed are in the composer.json and package.json respectively.
+- First install all requirements by running composer install and npm install inside the directory folder.
+- laravel breeze and backpack are to be configured after, if required so.

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>